braincharter/vasculature/README.md

 # Braincharter MRI Vasculature Extraction

 Region- and voxel-based probabilistic mapping of whole-brain veins and arteries (densities and diameter) in the MNI space.
-The initial release of this work is based on the following paper:
+The initial release of this work is based on the following paper (for a copy, email me at <mbernier1@mgh.harvard.edu>) :

 > Bernier, M., Cunnane, S. C., & Whittingstall, K. (2018).
 The morphology of the human cerebrovascular system.
 Human Brain Mapping. https://doi.org/10.1002/hbm.24337